sst/guide/_chapters/configure-dynamodb-in-cdk.md

 ### Deploy the Stack

-{%change%} To deploy your app run the following from the `infrastructure/` directory.
+{%change%} To deploy your app run the following in the `infrastructure/` directory.

 ``` bash
 $ npx sst deploy